wesleycamargo/azure-docs.pt-br/articles/storage/vs-storage-cloud-services-getting-started-tables.md

 ###Criar uma tabela em código

-Para criar a tabela do Azure em código em vez de usar o **Gerenciador de Servidores** do Visual Studio, basta adicionar uma chamada para `CreateIfNotExistsAsync()`.
+Para criar a tabela do Azure em código em vez de usar o **Gerenciador de Servidores** do Visual Studio, basta adicionar uma chamada a `CreateIfNotExistsAsync()`.

 	// Create the CloudTable if it does not exist await table.CreateIfNotExistsAsync();